-Like anything when we take it down to the bare essentials, we realize just how important things really are.
+Like anything, when we take it down to the bare essentials, we realize just how important things are.

-It’s like having a child in a room filled with toys and not sure what to start playing with first.
+It’s like having a child in a room filled with toys and unsure what to start playing with first.

 The child might throw toys around because there are so many to play with.

-The same is true for adults.
-The more we have the less we take the opportunity to explore all of the possibilities of each item.
+The same is valid for adults.
+The more we have, the less we take the opportunity to explore all of the possibilities of each item.